ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 ## Summary

 Postman was an easy straight forward box.
 It had realistic vulnerabilities which had CVEs about them.
-I had to write my ssh public keys into a redis user keys file and then connect to the server to obtain another private ssh keys which further leads to obtaining access to a Webmin application, vulnerable to a remote code execution to gain root access.
+I had to write my ssh public keys into a redis user authorized_keys file and then connect to the server to obtain another user Matt's private ssh keys which further leads to obtaining access to a Webmin application, vulnerable to a remote code execution to gain root access.

 ## Box Details